Feeling overloaded and exhausted? Learn how to triage your calendar to find time for self-care in your busy schedule.

 - Education

 As Christians, God’s commands in Scripture influence us.
-I suspect that most of us will have God/Faith at the top of our values list.
+I suspect that most of us will have Faith/God at the top of our values list.

-And depending on your season of life, your marriage and children’s needs will be pretty high on that list too.
+Depending on your stage of life, your marriage and children’s needs will also be high on that list.

-That said, I advise that you do not prioritize the value of work, service, or education above yourself.
+That said, I advise you not to prioritize the value of work, service, or education above yourself.

 Why?

-I want to stop here a second and explain why I place ‘service’ after ‘self’.
-You may be thinking that as Christians we should place our service to others above ourselves.
+I want to stop here briefly and explain why I place ‘service’ after ‘self.’
+You may think that, as Christians, we should prioritize our service to others over our own.

 I agree.

-But, my reasoning is not that I am more important than the people I serve, rather, I can best serve the people I love and care about if I am taking good care of myself.
+However, my reasoning is not that I am more important than the people I serve; instead, I can best serve the people I love and care about if I take good care of myself.

 Prioritizing work, service, and education before yourself can cause you to spend a lot of your time serving or working while you are stressed and tired – especially if your work or service IS YOUR FAMILY.

-Take care of yourself so you can serve and take care of the people you love.
+Take care of yourself to serve and care for the people you love.

-Now that you have your values list, you can refer to it when you are deciding whether you have time to do the demands asked of you.
+Now that you have your values list, you can refer to it when deciding whether you have time to meet your demands.

-Some activities, such as bedtime, meals, meal prep, exercise/movement, quiet time (prayer/meditation), or relaxation should be written in first.
-These are activities that encompass one or more of the top 4 priorities.
+Activities like bedtime, meal prep, exercise/movement, quiet time (prayer/meditation), and relaxation should be written first.

-Relaxation is oftentimes inappropriately categorized as a treat or reward: a spa day, massage, manicure, etc. Relaxation can just be downtime.
+Relaxation is often inappropriately categorized as a treat or reward, such as a spa day, massage, manicure, etc. It can just be downtime.

 Some people call downtime me-time, and some people think downtime is self-care.
-All are fine, the point is to make sure to have some downtime.
+All are fine.
+The point is to make sure to have some time for rest.

-Remember, relaxation or respite are the activities you need to manage stress.
-Not every spot on your schedule should be filled up!
+Remember, relaxation or respite are the activities you need to manage stressors.
+Not every spot on your schedule should be filled!

-As new activities or requests come up, filter them through your values list.
+As new activities or requests arise, filter them through your values list.

-Not using a priority list is how people end up living harried lives, and not having any time to do the things that either matter the most to them or make an impact on the people they love.
+People who do not use a priority list end up living harried lives and not having time to do the things that matter the most to them or impact the people they love.

-Then again, I used to feel like saying yes to my children’s requests to participate in every sport or clubs was a good thing.
+Then again, I also used to think that saying yes to my children’s requests to participate in every sport or club was a good thing.

 Consider asking yourself some questions.